William Beaudine

-William Washington Beaudine (January 15, 1892 – March 18, 1970) was an American film actor and director.
-He was one of Hollywood's most prolific directors, turning out films in remarkable numbers and in a wide variety of genres.
+William Washington Beaudine (January 15, 1892 – March 18, 1970) was an American film director.
+He was one of Hollywood's most prolific directors, turning out a remarkable 179 feature-length films in a wide variety of genres.

-Life and career
+He is best known today for his silent films Little Annie Rooney and Sparrows, both with Mary Pickford; the W. C. Fields comedy The Old Fashioned Way; several Bela Lugosi and Charlie Chan thrillers; Mom and Dad, a sex-education exploitation film; and the popular Bowery Boys comedies.

+Early life

-Born in New York City, Beaudine began his career as an actor in 1909 with American Mutoscope and Biograph Company.
+Born in New York City, Beaudine began his career as an actor in 1909, aged 17, with American Mutoscope and Biograph Company.
 He married Marguerite Fleischer in 1914 and they stayed married until his death.
 Her sister was the mother of actor Bobby Anderson.
-Beaudine's brother Harold Beaudine was a director of short action-filled comedy films.
+Beaudine's brother Harold Beaudine was a director of short, action-filled comedies.

-In 1915 he was hired as an actor and director by the Kalem Company.
+In 1915, William Beaudine was hired as an actor and director by the Kalem Company.
 He was an assistant to director D.W.
 Griffith on The Birth of a Nation and Intolerance.
 By the time he was 23 Beaudine had directed his first picture, a short called Almost a King (1915).
-He would continue to direct shorts exclusively until 1922, when he shifted his efforts into making feature-length films.
+He would continue to direct shorts exclusively until 1922, working with Bobby Vernon at the Al Christie studio and Snub Pollard at the Hal Roach studio.